spanner/radiant-reader-extension/README.md

 ## Requirements

-Radiant 0.9.2.
+Radiant 0.9.2 (or currently, edge).
 The [layouts](http://github.com/squaretalent/radiant-layouts-extension) and [mailer_layouts](http://github.com/spanner/radiant-mailer_layouts-extension) extensions.

 You also need three gems (in addition to those that radiant requires): authlogic, gravtastic and sanitize.
 They're declared in the extension so you should be able just to run